Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Experiments and Results

 As shown, in both methods the gender bias of all occupations consistently decrease (move towards zero).
 The gender bias values measured on the second augmented corpus, for all the occupations, reach the corresponding unbiased area of each method, indicating that these occupations in this corpus are considered as unbiased.
-Comparing the bias measurement methods, for these occupations, the $\cbiasWEAM$ approach indicates the existence of a higher degree of bias in the initial corpus in comparison with $\sbiasWEAM$, and also demonstrates a larger degree of bias reduction in each step.\footnote{We report the aggregated results of this experiment over all gender-neutral occupations in Appendix A.2.} These larger changes in the measured bias indicate the higher sensitivity of the $\cbiasWEAM$ approach to the changes in the corpus in comparison with $\sbiasWEAM$, which is a valuable characteristic of this method particularly in the study of social changes using text data.
+Comparing the bias measurement methods, for these occupations, the $\biasmeanCo$ approach indicates the existence of a higher degree of bias in the initial corpus in comparison with $\biasmeanSim$, and also demonstrates a larger degree of bias reduction in each step.
+The aggregated degrees of changes over all gender-neutral occupations are reported Table~\ref{tbl:biasreduction}.
+As shown, in both steps the $\biasmeanCo$ demonstrate larger changes in comparison with $\biasmeanSim$.

+These larger changes in the measured bias indicate the higher sensitivity of the $\biasmeanCo$ approach to the changes in the corpus in comparison with $\biasmeanSim$, which is a valuable characteristic of the first-order method particularly in the study of social changes using text data.